Genera1Developer/Project-Auto/SECURITY.md

 - [ ] Use content filtering to block malicious or inappropriate content.
 - [ ] Consider using a reverse proxy to improve security and scalability.
 - [ ] Regularly review and update security settings and configurations.

+**Suggested New Files:**

+- **SECURITY-IMPLEMENTATION-PLAN.md**

+This file would provide a detailed plan for implementing the security measures outlined in the checklist.
+It would include specific steps, timelines, and responsibilities for each task.

+- **SECURITY-AUDIT-REPORT.md**

+This file would document the results of regular security audits and provide recommendations for any necessary corrective actions.